kkilobyte/ditch-cros/unenroll.md

 13. Press `d` and then `enter`, this should come with two messages both having "SUCCESS!".
 Once it says "FINISHED", press `⟳+⏻ ` (refresh+power).
 14. You should be greeted at a "OS Verification is off" screen but with no black text in the corner.
 Press `ctrl+d` whenever you Chromebook turns on and you see this screen.
 15. Setup ChromeOS as normal
-16. Now you can set up ChromeOS with a personal Google account and use [Full ROM](https://github.com/kkilobyte/ditch-cros/blob/main/readme.md#method-1-best-method-fullrom) or [AltFw](https://github.com/kkilobyte/ditch-cros/blob/main/readme.md#method-2-easiest-method-altfw--rw_legacy)!
+16. Now you can set up ChromeOS with a personal Google account and use [Full ROM](/readme.md#method-1-best-method-fullrom) or [AltFw](/readme.md#method-2-easiest-method-altfw--rw_legacy)!
 <img src="/img/tutorial/craaskbowl-unroll-google.png" width="400">

 ## ChromeOS v118 and below - CryptoSmite
 The preferred unenrollment method for ChromeOS v118 and below is using SH1mmer's not-as-cool "CryptoSmite" option.
 This writes a corrupted cryptohome to your data partition, or "stateful", using some random Google account, but this removes FWMP, so you can easily go into Developer Mode with no restrictions.

-1. Back up all data to external media or cloud service.
+1. Back up all data to an external storage device or cloud service.
+You must not use the same storage device as the device you will be using CryptoSmite with.
 2. If you are using ChromeOS, MacOS, or Windows, download [this extension](https://chromewebstore.google.com/detail/chromebook-recovery-utili/pocpnlppkickgojjlmhdmidojbmbodfm).
-(Linux won't work with this.)
+(Linux users skip this step.)
 If you only have the Chromebook and this is blocked, try using [Skiovox](https://skiovox.com/skiovox.pdf).
-If you are using a version where Skiovox is patched, you can't use SH1mmer anyways.
+If you are using a version where Skiovox is patched, you can't use CryptoSmite anyways.
 3. [Identify](/device-identify.md) what Chromebook *board* you have.
-4. Find your *board* [here](https://dl.darkn.bio/SH1mmer/Prebuilt/Legacy), if it's missing, good luck, use OlyBmmer.
+4. Find and download your *board*'s SH1mmer [here](https://dl.darkn.bio/SH1mmer/Prebuilt/Legacy), if it's missing, good luck, use BadRecovery or CRSH2TTY.
 5. Open your "Downloads" folder in the "Files" app, double click on the SH1mmer zip file, and drag the SH1mmer bin file to your Downloads folder.
 6. If you are using Linux, skip to step 8, otherwise open a Chrome tab, click on the puzzle icon in the top right, and click on "Chromebook Recovery Utility".